 And that’s without Home for Good Dog Rescue holding one of their in-person puppy meet and greets, which are normally held at local Pet Smart stores in the area.

 The reason for the puppy popularity?
 Turco attributes it to anxiousness for companionship during quarantine.

 And popularity sometimes spurs scams – two families came to 7 On Your Side and shared their swindle stories after making two mistakes: falling in love online and then sending thousands off to strangers via Zelle – who stole their money and never delivered the dogs.

 Remember – you should always insist on seeing the pet in person before paying.

 And work with a reputable, preferably local, rescue or adoption organization.

 But before moving forward, ask yourself if you can afford the expense of a pet.

-“This isn’t a pandemic distraction having a dog,” White said.
+“This isn’t a pandemic distraction having a dog,” Thomas said.
 “It’s a 15-year commitment, you have to be prepared to have the dog its entire life.”

 7 On Your Side’s Nina Pineda applied over a month ago at the rescue where Michelle Charlesworth, Amy Freeze and Heather O’Rourke adopted Preshos, Sunny and Bones

 After a long wait to move to the top of the list, Pineda now has a new member of the family!”